EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Experiments

-Furthermore, we analyze the variation in teacher trajectory loss across different samples before and after applying MC-Dropout trajectory sampling.
-As illustrated in Fig.~\ref{fig:traj_mcdrop}, this operation further reduces the teacher's prediction error, thereby providing the student with more precise trajectory guidance.
-Notably, the loss in the near-zero region is reduced by approximately 50\%, resulting in nearly 30\% of the teacher trajectories achieving an L2 loss of less than 0.1 relative to the ground truth.
-These results validate the effectiveness of MC-Dropout trajectory sampling in enhancing the quality of teacher-generated trajectories.
+Furthermore, we analyze teacher trajectory loss variation before and after MC-Dropout sampling.
+As shown in Fig.~\ref{fig:refine_and_mc_dropout} (right), this strategy further reduces the teacher's prediction error, providing the student with more precise trajectory guidance.
+Notably, the loss in the near-zero region drops by approximately 50\%, with nearly 30\% of teacher trajectories achieving an L2 loss below 0.1.
+We also investigate the placement of MC-Dropout, as shown in Tab.~\ref{tab:MC-Dropout}.
+Applying MC-Dropout to model parameters degrades performance; however, performing it on hidden states not only boosts accuracy but also enables multi-trajectory sampling with negligible latency.